Roboy/ss18_talk_to_two/README.md

 For now everything is running on a Mojo V3.
 You'll obviously need one if you want to use the code from this repository.

-Please find more information and the code in the folder called 'Transformatrix'.
-There's an additional README.md where you can find more detailed information about its functionality and how to use it.
+Please find more information and the code in the folder called `transformatrix`.
+There's an additional README where you can find more detailed information about its functionality and how to use it.

 ## Breakout board

 We designed our costum breakout board and 3D printed it.
-In the folder 'stuff_related_to_custum_mic_array' you can find all the files we used to print it.
+In the folder `stuff_related_to_custum_mic_array`you can find all the files we used to print it.

 ## Speaker diarization

 In order to be able to have a conversation with multiple people the question 'who is talking when?' raises.
 Our first approach to solve this question was speaker diarization.

-Please find more information and the code in the folder called 'Speaker Diarization'.
-There's an additional README.md where you can find more detailed information about its functionality and how to use it.
+Please find more information and the code in the folder called `speaker_diarization`.
+There's an additional README where you can find more detailed information about its functionality and how to use it.